AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 [Part 2](https://anil.diwi.org/exp/2018/10/30/scraping-hk-pollution-2/) we calculated the AQI manually.

-In this let's try to explore the components of AQI to see where the pollution in HK comes from, if there is any seasonality in the data, if holidays have any impact and what times of the day are the worst.
+In this let's try to explore the components of AQI to see where the pollution in HK comes from, if there is any obvious seasonality in the data, if holidays have any impact and what times of the day are the worst.

 Data downloaded from [HK EPD](https://cd.epic.epd.gov.hk/EPICDI/air/station/?lang=en), see [Part 1](https://anil.diwi.org/exp/2018/10/28/scraping-hk-pollution-1/).